Pretraining Data Detection for Large Language Models: A Divergence-based Calibration Method: Introduction

 A critical element contributing to the effectiveness of large language models (LLMs) is the large volume of data used for pretraining.
 In many cases, model developers are reluctant to disclose information about their training corpus \cite{GPT4, Llama2, GPT3, Baichuan, Qwen}.
 This lack of transparency complicates the assurance that all ethical and legal standards are met.
 The pretraining corpus may contain unauthorized private information or copyrighted content \cite{Priuse, cpuse2}.
 Indeed, OpenAI and NVIDIA face lawsuits over copyright issues related to their training data \cite{Openaisuit, Nvidiasuit}.
 Moreover, a lack of transparency around the pretraining data used prevents us from properly addressing the data contamination problem \cite{CDuse1, CDuse2} and, hence, from determining whether an LLM's performance is due to genuine task understanding or to prior exposure to test data.
 We focus on the following key question: \emph{How can we detect if a black-box LLM was pretrained on a given text, considering that its training data is undisclosed?}

 The pretraining data detection problem can be viewed as an instance of the membership inference attack (MIA) task \cite{FirstMIA}, where the primary objective is to determine if a particular text was part of a target LLM's training corpus.
 Prevailing methods to tackle this problem are based on the idea that a text's token probability distribution can reveal its inclusion in the training set.
 E.g., the Min-K\% Prob method \cite{Min-k} is based on the hypothesis that non-training examples tend to have more tokens assigned lower probabilities than training examples do.
 Min-K\% Prob relies on the assumption that data with higher probability is more likely to be training data.
 Language models trained with a cross-entropy loss function tend to favor high-frequency tokens when conducting next-token prediction, which will also lead to LLMs generally predicting higher probabilities for high-frequency tokens \cite{CeLoss}.
-As illustrated in Figure \ref{figure1}(a), if the words of a non-training text are more common than those in a training text, it is more likely to be identified as training data under Min-K\% Prob than the actual training text.
+As the conceptual example shown in figure \ref{figure1}, $x^1$ is a non-training text and $x^2$ is a training text.
+We can see that the lowest raw token probabilities for $x^1$ are higher than those for $x^2$, which may be because the words in $x^1$ (e.g., "boys", "great") are generally more common than the words in $x^2$ (e.g., "erudite", "conundrum").
+Therefore, Min-k\% Prob will calculate a detection score of -0.88 for $x^1$ and -2.94 for $x^2$, which means that $x^1$ is more likely to be considered a training text than $x^2$.
+This is contrary to the actual situation.